What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 What is the tap range normally followed in an on-load tap changer?

-Why is an oil pot provided in a breather of a transformer?
+Why is an oil pot provided in the breather of a transformer?

 The oil pot at the bottom of the breather prevents direct atmospheric moisture from entering the silica gel.
-The incoming air must pass through a small layer of oil, which traps moisture particles.
-The oil in the pot also prevents dust from entering the transformer.
-It creates a barrier between the silica gel and outside air.
+The incoming air must pass through a small layer of oil, which traps moisture and dust particles.
+It creates a barrier between the silica gel and the outside air.

 What are the recommended temperature settings of the cooling controller of a power transformer?